Friday, October 26, 2012

 A Smidge of Spain in Morocco

-Itinerary Ceuta, Spain. (said “suit a”) A Spanish enclave on the African coast to wait out the right tides and winds to get from the Med back into Atlantic waters.
+Itinerary Ceuta, Spain: 9th October 2012.
+Ceuta, (said “suit ah”) is a Spanish enclave on the north African coast where we plan to wait out the right tides, winds and shipping, to get through the Strait of Gibraltar.
+An exit from the Med back into Atlantic waters.

 We had high hopes for Ceuta.
 Described as a little gem on the edge of Africa, it has been in existence since Phoenician times.
 It is compact, boasts green open plazas, grey sandy beaches - and is closed from 1.30 until 5pm daily.
 This was our day: